WillRaphaelson/mindflayer/README.md

 The following files cannot be checked in to git for privacy and security reasons.
 Contact the maintainers for access.

 ### config.py
-A `config.py` file in the top level directory will provide key environmental variables:
+A `config.py` file in the top level directory will provide key configuration variables:

 ```
 SLACK_BOT_TOKEN = "xxxx-xxxxxxxxxxxx-xxxxxxxxxxxx-xxxxxxxxxxxxxxxxxxxxxxxx"